12Gustavo21/12Gustavo21/README.md

 # 💫 About Me:
 Hi!
 My name is Gustavo.
 I am currently a Front-End Junior Developer.
 Graduated in the program "Vai na Web".
-Right now, I'm de-depth in react's knowledge.
+Right now, I'm de-depth in React knowledge.

 ## 🌐 Socials: